Volume 3 - Growth and Consequences - The Life and Adventures of Sir Edelbert Spore

 Near the edge of the orchard, Edelbert had conjured a table on which he was laying out a stick figure frame.
 It had the shape of Men; a head, body, two legs and two arms.
-The right arm only went down to a loop at the elbow but otherwise the figure was fairly standard.
+The right arm only went down to a loop at the elbow but otherwise the figure was standard.

-“So I got to thinking about it and a suspicion grew that the problem was equipment and the finesse to use it.
+“So, I got to thinking about it and a suspicion grew that the problem was equipment and the finesse to use it.
 Farming requires tools like shovels, hoes, rakes, clippers, and a whole assortment of other things.”
 The caster rambled on as he worked, more for himself than Turnip.
 “Golems gain their capabilities from what they are built to be.”

 “In Dirtamancy the material one works with determines the forms that can be evoked.
 Those forms in turn determine the function of the construct.”
 Spore pointed at his nearby guard to emphasize his thought.
-“Granite golems are usually Heavies because that is what granite does well.
+“Granite golems are usually heavies because that is what granite does well.
 A flying Lead Golem or a heavy Paper Golem would be ridiculous.”

 As he talked, Edelbert dressed the stick figure in well-made burlap clothes.
 First sack boots, then pants and a tunic.
-The last touch was a wide brimmed conical hat which covered the top of the head, just low enough to still reveal its carved smile.
+The last touch was a wide brimmed conical hat, which covered the top of the head, just low enough to still reveal its carved smile.

 “To get the desired effect, I am reversing the process.
 I have chosen a function and designed a form to match.”
 He said while he stuffed the clothes with harvested leaves, vines, and grasses.
 “The materials used were only chosen to accent the effect of the form.”

-Onto the exposed right elbow Spore tied a long bundle of ropes.
+Onto the exposed right elbow, Spore tied a long bundle of ropes.
 He then spun in place and stepped over to his waiting golem.
 The unit smoothly handed over a box it had been carrying.

 “Have you ever seen a masterwork item before Turnip?”
 Edelbert asked as he pulled an abnormally sharp gauntlet from the box.
 “I do not know how many turns I fiddled with the design.
 Three turns were all it took to build though.”

 On each finger was mounted a pair of shears.
 A series of secured rods attached together with wires, which allowed the shears to work as the fingers moved.
 Edelbert called it a Trimmer.
-When used it granted a sizable bonus to harvesting provisions, as well as being a capable weapon.
+When used, it granted a sizable bonus to harvesting provisions, as well as being a capable weapon.

 “The way I figure it, if the Trimmer is incorporated into the body of the golem then a unit type will manifest which is suited to tending the orchard.”
 The Dirtamancer said with increasing excitement in his voice.

 Once the gauntlet was attached to the left arm the caster took a few moments to admire his own craftsmanship.
-Although the golem shell looked more dangerous than had been intended, Edelbert felt that the thing looked like it belonged on a farm.
+Although the golem shell appeared more dangerous than had been intended, Edelbert felt that the thing looked like it belonged on a farm.

 “I have talked about this long enough, Turnip my friend.”
 Edelbert finally said.